 So what's up with that?

 In truth, I've spent the last decade dedicated to my Spiritual Path, self awakening, and being in service to others.
-I recently ended 15 months of conscious celibacy, where my energy and focus was fully and completely on my relationship with the Divine.
+I recently ended 18 months of conscious celibacy, where my energy and focus was fully and completely on my relationship to the Divine.

 I have loved many, though I believe I have only been in love once— perhaps this makes me polyamorous?
 I don't know, there are so many criteria and definitions and boundaries, or lack thereof, in our modern "conscious" world that I find myself being utterly confused and sometimes... triggered.

 I identify as straight and monogamous, and I am a lover of all people.
 I am an advocate for all genders, and all human beings to be fully expressed in their true essence no matter what sexual orientation, gender, pangender, or where they fall on the spectrum of human desire and experience.